-The sinus flush is a self-care practice that allows a person to gently rinse their nasal passages with a saline solution.
-This procedure may open up the nasal passages, clear out mucus, and remove contaminants and irritants.
+A sinus flush involves a person gently rinsing their nasal passages with a saline solution.
+It may help open up the nasal passages, clear out mucus, and remove contaminants and irritants.

 The sinus flush is a procedure with many names and ancient roots.
 Also known as nasal irrigation, or neti pot treatment, the sinus flush has its origins in the Ayurvedic medical tradition.

 This article looks at whether or not it works, how a person can perform the procedure safely, and the risks and benefits.

 During a sinus flush, a person rinses their nasal passages with a saline solution.

 A person can use a sinus flush to help with a number of different upper respiratory problems, including:

 People can use a number of different implements to conduct a sinus flush, including:

 - a nasal syringe

 In order to be safe, the type of water a person chooses can be important.

 For example, a person should only use distilled water, or water that is appropriately filtered and disinfected.
 This can help prevent disease-causing microorganisms, such as amoebas, from making their way into the brain.